 The pedestrian route between the two ends of the campus takes only ten minutes; there is also a bus service between both, which is free to students.

 Plenty of bus services are available to other residential areas such as Rusholme, Fallowfield and beyond.

 University halls of residence in this area include:

 - Whitworth Park

-Find out more about the city campus on the Accommodation Office website.
+Find out more about the city halls on the Accommodation Office website.